 There is no charge for transporting registered pupils to or from the school premises, where the local authority has a statutory obligation to provide transport.
 Similarly, transporting registered pupils to other premises where the school or the Local Authority has arranged for pupils to be educated will not incur a charge.
+Transport provided for an educational visit will not be charged for however parents may be invited to make a voluntary contribtion.

-12.Damage to school property
+12. Damage to school property